 While some prisoners are able to secure employment on their own, and sometimes even while still in prison, PRA representative will assist in making the necessary initial contact for those who were unable to.
 It is important to note that whenever parolees secure employment on their own, their employment can be vetted by PRA officers or even the police, from which the parolee must secure prior approval.
 Upon employment, PRA representative, usually the assigned parole officer, will monitor regular work attendance by visits to the workplace.
-The frequency of visits varies from one to three times a month and is determined by the prisoner's risk level.
+The frequency of visits varies from one to three times a month and is determined by the prisoner’s risk level.
 It is important to note that according to the Director of the Employment Department of the PRA, many Israeli parolees regard these visits positively and only occasionally ask that it be conducted out of view of the employer and other employees (discussion with Gidon Bialer, September, 2018; Shoham & Peled-Laskov, 2020).
 The vocational aspect of the supervision is not limited to simple supervision, but is viewed in a more holistic manner that involve employment related counselling.

 In 2020, vocational counsellors were responsible for a total of 1,617 parolees, a slight decrease form 2019, when there were 1,792 parolees under vocational supervision.
-Of importance to note is the fact that during 2020, PRA opened a vocational guidance center where personal vocational workshops were held in developing basic skills in the use of computers and technologies and giving guidance for receiving professional training, academic scholarships and vocational placement.
-An additional proof of PRA's dedication to invest in parolees vocational training came in the form of allocating an additional budget of 450,000 NIS (equivalent to roughly about $140,000) aimed to encourage parolees to participate in a vocational training program (Walk & Malikson, 2021).
+Of importance to note is the fact that during 2020, PRA opened a vocational guidance centre where personal vocational workshops were held in developing basic skills in the use of computers and technologies and giving guidance for receiving professional training, academic scholarships and vocational placement.
+An additional proof of PRA’s dedication to invest in parolees vocational training came in the form of allocating an additional budget of 450,000 NIS (equivalent to roughly about $140,000) aimed to encourage parolees to participate in a vocational training program (Walk & Malikson, 2021).

 Friendly Employers